bonitasoft/bonita-doc/md/bdm-access-control.md

 Access to your previous data is now controlled by the BDM Access Control file you just deployed.
 An order picker can't see the customer and the price of a product anymore.
 A Sales can't see the address of a customer anymore.
 Connect onto the portal as a user with the profile *Order picker*.
 Go to your application: the customer data and the order price are always empty.
 Connect now as a user with the profile *Sales*.
-On your application, the customer data are displayed except the address, and the price of the product is available.
+On your application, the customer data are displayed except the address.
+The price of the product is now available.